mhazley/Codiax-Presentation/whats_the_matter.md

 ![drop-shadow height:490px](img/iceberg_nosee.jpg)

 <!--
-Show all the things you can see with big companies and then reveal all the things that you cannot see.
+But, like the iceberg, there are things that you cannot see.

+Big companies are steeped in confidentiality, ensuring that they keep their secrets secret.

+They are tied to internal hardware platforms that vary in functionality and are often driven by cost rather than features.

+Companies are filled with competing priorities, and this could be prioroties on things like resource management, innovation strategies and commercial roadmaps.

+Processes also dominate and dictate how big companies should operate, and asking for forgiveness rather than permission will only get you so far.

+The point I am trying to make here is that none of these things are necessarily bad, they are just reality.
+I'm trying to point out that when you want to make real change, its important to consider these things up front and learn to make them part of you goal.

-Point I am trying to drive home is that cloning Matter and understanding how it worked was only one small part of the endeavour we faced and bringing an entirely new technology and culture into a company and getting it onto a shippable product is not a simple task
+When trying to not only bring Matter to life, but to then push it into a product, we learned very quickly that that cloning the SDK, understanding it, and running it on our hardware was only one small part of the endeavour we faced.
+Bringing an entirely new technology and culture into a company and getting it onto a shippable product was not going to be a simple task

-Its important that we consider all of these things when trying to strive for change.
+Change is never easy.
 -->

 ---